 The Organisation Undoing Tax Abuse (OUTA) calls on SANRAL to admit or deny whether it has agreed to a test case process.

 OUTA once again states categorically that SANRAL (through their lawyers at Werksmans) has agreed to a test case process with OUTA.
-OUTA is defending 152 of its members who received summonses for non-payment of e-tolls.
-The agreement governs how the claims against these 152 members, and any future e-toll defaulters who seek OUTA’s assistance, will be dealt with.
+OUTA is defending 152 of its supporters who received summonses for non-payment of e-tolls.
+The agreement governs how the claims against these 152 supporters, and any future e-toll defaulters who seek OUTA’s assistance, will be dealt with.

 Duvenage says his organisation wants to make it clear to the AA and others who may be confused that this claim by OUTA is not made lightly.
 “We are serious when we claim we have an agreement with SANRAL.
 The fact that SANRAL has denied this is not our doing – it is SANRAL’s and therefore it is SANRAL who is causing the confusion.
 All OUTA can do is call on SANRAL – as Justice Project SA (JPSA) has done – to answer this one question: ‘Has SANRAL, or has it not, agreed to a test case process with OUTA?’
 It’s that simple.”